-Further, he has identified five factors that primarily influence the didactic forms (Van der Stoep, 1969: 95): language, skills, social discipline, expression and intentionality.
+Further, he has identified five factors which primarily influence the didactic forms (Van der Stoep, 1969: 95): language, skills, social discipline, expression, and intentionality.

-However, the basic classification of the fundamental didactic forms is founded in the forms of expression of spontaneous teaching and learning activities the occur between an adult and a child.
-On this basis, four basic fundamental forms are distinguished.
+However, the basic classification of the fundamental didactic forms is founded in the forms of expression of spontaneous teaching and learning activities which occur between an adult and a child.
+From basis, four fundamental forms are distinguished.

-3.1 Fundamental didactic forms
+3.1 Fundamental didactic forms [ground forms]

-3.1.1 Play as a form of living with the following activities: showing how, dramatizing, free playing, restricted playing, individual playing, group playing.

-3.1.2 Conversation as a form of living whenever language is implemented.
-Some activities are narrating, naming, questioning, answering requests, listening.

-3.1.3 Example as a form of living which can involve, e.g., using real examples, typical cases, representations.

-3.1.4 By giving assignments the adult has the responsibility to actualize specific teaching aims.
+- 3.1.1 Play as a form of living, with the following activities: showing how, dramatizing, free playing, restricted playing, individual playing, group playing. - 3.1.2 Conversation as a form of living, whenever language is implemented.
+Some activities are narrating, naming, questioning, answering requests, listening. - 3.1.3 Example as a form of living which can involve, e.g., using real examples, typical cases, representations. - 3.1.4 By giving assignments an adult has the responsibility to actualize specific teaching aims.